Chapter 12 Statistical Inference

 Normally distributed random numbers are similar to the uniform ones in the sense that they can take any value.
 But unlike the uniform, they do not have a lower or upper limit.
 Instead, the values around zero are more common and the values further away increasingly less common.

-You can create normal random numbers with rnorm(N)
+You can create normal random numbers with rnorm(N), for instance,

 here are five normal numbers: